How to Print and Assemble

 - Print from a Chrome Browser to make sure the margins are correct, and make sure “fit to page” is not selected.
 You may have problems getting the correct margins if you use the Edge browser.

-- To use as flashcards: If you are going to use these as large flashcards, I recommend printing on card stock, rounding the corners, laminating, hole punching the top in each corner, and putting in 1″ rings for durable and easy use.
+- To use as flashcards: Print on card stock, cut, round corners, and laminate.
+I recommend hole punching the top two corners and adding rings for durable use.

 Tips and Tricks to use as Wall Art

 - Pick a spot near the ceiling where children can see them, and put the letters in a line in alphabetical order.
 Masking tape works great or a staple gun for attaching them to the wall.

 - Put them on the wall at eye level instead of up high.

 - Refer to them often and point to each letter as you sing the ABC song.

 - These would be great to use in a classroom setting with a large group of students.

 - Say the letter name, letter sound, and word for each letter all at once.